effelow/flo-in-dk.com/README.md

 # Hexo Blog - flo-in-dk.com

 ##  Description
 The project contains my personal blog content.
 As part of the technology to build this blog I used the Hexo Framework, a static site generator.
-These type of frameworks follow a new style of site building called Jamstack.
-New blog posts can be written in markdown language.
-The main advantage of Jamstack websites however is that they do not depend on a  webserver which, in turn, promises better dev experience, better performance, higher security.
+These types of frameworks follow a new style of site building called Jamstack.
+New blog posts can be written in so called markdown language.
+The main advantage of Jamstack websites is that they do not depend on any webserver which in turn promises better development experience, better performance, higher security.

-Build and Deployment work by using the new Actions Feature from Github.
+Build and Deployment work by using the Action Workflow Feature from Github.
 Target hosting platform is AWS S3 Static Web Hosting.

 ## Work from others